Azure/azure-sdk/docs/policies/reviewprocess.md

 ### Previewing API changes

-Because we are committed to never breaking APIs, it is expected that API changes are released in preview or RC (release candidate) for a period of time before they are released as GA.
+It is expected that API changes are released in preview or RC (release candidate) for a period of time before they are released as GA.
 This gives customers time to provide feedback which could result in adjustments to the API before it GAs.
+API changes that go straight to GA do not benefit from this feedback which can result in them being difficult for customers to use and for us to support.
 In most circumstances, API changes going through either the full or abreviated review process should be previewed (or RC) before GA.

 ### Tracking API changes that need to be reviewed

-While an API is in preview or after it in GA, changes to APIs are not always obvious (to the developer or the reviewer) when they're being made so it's important that we identify them and review them to ensure the best SDK library experience for our customers.
+While an API is in preview or after it is in GA, changes to APIs are not always obvious (to the developer or the reviewer) when they're being made so it's important that we identify them and review them to ensure the best SDK library experience for our customers.
 Long-term we will have tooling in place to detect API additions, changes, and breaks.
 Until then, we will use the "APIChange" label on PRs to identify code changes that included a modification to an already released API.
 This signals to that a language architect needs to review the change.
 Once they've approved the change they would add the "ArchApproved" label.
-Before release, a review of all changes merged into the library should be done to ensure that all "APIChange" labels are pared with an "ArchApproved" label.
+Before release, a review of all changes merged into the library should be done to ensure that all "APIChange" labels are paired with an "ArchApproved" label.
 Here is an [example query](https://github.com/Azure/azure-sdk-for-java/pulls?utf8=%E2%9C%93&q=is%3Apr+label%3AAPIChange+) for the Java libraries.

 When the library developers indicate they're ready to release, these should be reviewed by the architect as part of final signoff before GA.
 Libraries should not be released as GA (or updated to GA) if there are unresolved "APIChange" labels without a corresponding "ArchApproved" label.
+Once final review is requested, all "APIChange" labels will be responded to within 5 working days.

 ## What to prepare for the initial discussion

 For the initial discussion of a new library or large feature work, it is encouraged that the following things be proposed or provided by the owners of the client library:

-1. Several code samples showing how the client library is meant to be used by customers.
-An example of a good set of usage samples can be found [here](https://github.com/dotnet/corefx/issues/32588).
-2. A listing of 3-5 champion scenarios relevant to the developer.
+1. A listing of 3-5 champion scenarios relevant to the developer.
 These must identify the critical scenarios that the majority of developers will experience.
 For each champion scenario, a link to a code sample in the repo must be provided.
 It is expected that these champion scenarios are optimized for, ensuring succinct, intuitive, and productive developer experiences are possible for each.
-3. Link to the service documentation/specification.
+2. Link to the service documentation/specification.
-4. Link to the service REST APIs, if applicable/available.
+3. Link to the service REST APIs, if applicable/available.

 ## Requesting a meeting with the board